Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 ———————-

-You have used Apis Mel.
-It is used for insect bites which produce burn and stinging sensation etc. I am not a homeopath, but just a admirer of homeopathy and frequent visitor of hpathy.com.
+You have used Apis.
+It is used for insect bites which produce burning and stinging sensation.
+I am not a homeopath but just an admirer of homeopathy and frequent visitor to hpathy.com.

 Regards,